Various

 |

-Style Dragon Fist.
-This little book has the following: 64 pages,
+Style Dragon Fist but it is really more a "middle" boxing.
+This book has the following: 64 pages,

-Large photos of the form, small photos at the bottom of applications
+Large photos of the Dragon form, small photos at the bottom of applications

 for the movements, Chinese and English facing text and a picture

-is one of those fun, learn-a-form-in-an-afternoon types of books.
+is one of those fun, learn-a-form-in-an-afternoon type books.

 Edited by James I. Wong